 3. RESULTS AND DISCUSSION

-Table 2 revealed the summary of the descriptive statistics of the different tree growth variables obtained and calculated for Pinus caribbaea plantation in Area J4, Omo Forest reserve.
-According to the result, diameter at breast height (dbh, cm) has mean of 27.93±6.95, minimum and maximum values are 16.2 and 52, respectively.
-For total height (H, m), mean value is 28.72±3.47, minimum and maximum heights are 10.6 and 33.2, respectively.
-The Basal Area (BA, m2) has the mean of 0.065±0.03, minimum and maximum values of 0.021 and 0.212, respectively.
-The mean volume is 0.832±0.57, minimum and maximum volumes are 0.088 and 3.28, respectively.
+Table 2 summarizes the descriptive statistics of the different tree growth variables obtained and calculated for Pinus caribbaea plantation in Area J4, Omo Forest reserve.
+According to the result, diameter at breast height (dbh, cm) has a mean of 27.93±6.95 cm, with minimum and maximum values of 16.2 and 52.0 cm, respectively.
+For total height (H, m), the mean value is 28.72±3.47 m, with minimum and maximum heights of 10.6 and 33.2 m, respectively.
+The Basal Area (BA, m2) has a mean of 0.065±0.033 m2, with minimum and maximum values of 0.021 and 0.212, respectively.
+The mean volume is 0.832±0.571 m3, with minimum and maximum volumes of 0.088 and 3.284 m3, respectively.

-The established relationship between dbh and stem height (Figure 2) shows that there was positive linear relationship.
-This is typical of tropical plantation forest [3].
-Also, it is evident that all the selected trees used in this study tend to follow similar trend of tapering from bottom to the top, which confirms the biological validity of the data set as indicated by [3].
+The relationship between dbh and stem height (Figure 2) shows a positive linear relationship, typical of tropical plantation forests [3].
+Additionally, all the selected trees in this study exhibit similar tapering from bottom to the top, confirming the biological validity of the data set as indicated by [3].

-Table 2 Summary Statistics for Pinus caribbaea
+Table 2 Descriptive statistics for Growth Variable of Pinus caribaea plantation in Area J4, Omo Forest Reserve